delaneyj/datastar/backends/go/site/static/md/examples/csrf.md

-## CRSF
+## CSRF

-## Explaination
+## Explanation

 Sometimes a backend framework need to set a header.
-Normally you should be using cookies to be more secure but it depends on your backend.
+Normally you should be using cookies to be more secure, but it depends on your backend.

 ```html
 <div data-header-x-csrf-token="/Svi7DzhybrN+mDfI0zpReDj31ZZpp7GFp5KC6yMvGKer5OmslH1fpYDtAfsTwmfH+yLy7ghTAVHiRcjDz8XAQ==">